Bulgaria

 General information

 Project type: Field school and conservation workshop.
-The various activities and team flexibility make this project suitable for both beginners and advanced (volunteers or students) in conservation.
-Good manual dexterity and ability to carry out delicate bench work are recommended.
+The various activities and team flexibility make this project suitable for both beginners and advanced students in conservation.
+Good manual dexterity and ability to perform delicate bench work are recommended.

 Venue: National Archaeological Reserve Deultum - Debelt

-Artifacts & monuments in the project's focus: The glass objects for the workshop originates from the Roman and Late Roman necropoleis of Deultum (modern Debelt, Bulgaria).
-They are part of the collection of National Archaeological Reserve Deultum - Debelt.
+Artifacts & monuments in the project's focus: The glass objects for the workshop originate from the Roman and Late Roman necropoleis of Deultum (modern Debelt, Bulgaria).
+They are part of the collection of the National Archaeological Reserve Deultum - Debelt.

-Periods in the project's focus: Roman and Late Roman(1st – 6st century AD)
+Periods in the project's focus: Roman and Late Roman(1st – 6th century CE)

 BHF partners in this project:

-Workshop directors: Dr. Daniela Cherneva, Chief instructor, BHF Affiliate Conservator, PhD in Conservation and Restoration of Pottery and Glass;
+Workshop directors: Dr. Daniela Cherneva, Chief instructor, BHF Affiliate Conservator, PhD in Silicate Technology and Conservation;

-Instructors & Lectures: Biljana J. Peeva, Instructor, BHF Affiliate Conservator of Pottery and glass Artefacts at National Institution Stobi (R. of N. Macedonia);
+Instructors & Lectures: Biljana J. Peeva, Instructor, BHF Affiliate Conservator of Pottery and Glass.
+Artefacts conservator at National Institution Stobi (R. of N. Macedonia);

 BHFS coordinator: Dr. Angela Pencheva